ruillercoaster/EnvironmentalSensingLab/_posts/2023-09-16-HiringUndergrad.md

 ---
-There are many undergraduate research opportunities throughout the year at the University of Minnestoa are available here, https://ugresearch.umn.edu/opportunities.
+There are many undergraduate research opportunities throughout the year at the University of Minnestoa, https://ugresearch.umn.edu/opportunities.

 I am happy to work with perspective researchers on applications.